Integrating Docker in GitLab CI/CD Pipelines for Enhanced Efficiency

 What is Docker?

-Docker is an open-source platform that automates the deployment, scaling, and management of applications using containerization.
-Containers encapsulate an application and its dependencies, allowing it to run consistently across different computing environments.
+Docker is an open-source platform that automates the deployment, scalingScaling refers to the process of adjusting the capacity of a system to accommodate varying loads.
+It can be achieved through vertical scaling, which enhances existing resources, or horizontal scaling, which adds additional resources.
+More », and management of applications using containerization.
+Containers encapsulate an application and its dependencies, allowing it to run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » consistently across different computing environments.
 This eliminates the "it works on my machine" problem frequently encountered in software development.

 What is GitLab CI/CD?